fgoujeon/maki/doc/concepts/run-to-completion.md

 ## When to use run-to-completion

-Always use run-to-completion, unless you can't affort its performance penalty.
+Always use run-to-completion, unless you can't afford its performance penalty.

 This feature indeed comes at a cost; to guarantee run-to-completion, a state machine library must use a queue of some sort to store the events its client asks to process while it's busy.
 This might involve memory allocation.